aytuns/skyline_python_projects/extract_stackoverflow/README.md

 	- Send an email of the received data and attach the PDF file generated.

+## Write another application that sends this generated information as email in HTML format, and attach the PDF file generated.
+Run as executable

-## - fpdf was used to create the pdf file, so: py -m pip install fpdf2
+### - fpdf was used to create the pdf file, so: py -m pip install fpdf2

-## - in order to display __Unicode characters__ in PDF, use unicode font like Arial that support unicode.
+### - in order to display __Unicode characters__ in PDF, use unicode font like Arial that support unicode.
 Locate fonts in "C:\Windows\Fonts" for windows users

-## - pyinstaller was used to create the exe file, so: py -m pip install pyinstaller; then run pyinstaller --onefile file.py
+### - pyinstaller was used to create the exe file, so: py -m pip install pyinstaller; then run pyinstaller --onefile file.py